Learn in-demand technical skills and their workplace applications in this applied machine learning short course.

 The content is delivered online with recorded videos, exercises and written notes.
 The assessment involves a practical assignment designed to replicate the type of commercial data analytics project you could expect to carry out in a data analytics role.

-The skills taught on the module are in high demand and salaries are also high.
-The course is designed to teach you the skills and know-how you will need in an analytics role.
+The skills taught in this short course are in high demand and salaries are also high.
+The short course is designed to teach you the skills and know-how you will need in an analytics role.